chucklorenz/adapt-visTimeline/README.md

 ####_items-url

 `_items-url` is optional.
 If it is not used, the component will look for item data within its model specified in *components.json*.
 Item data, however, may be supplied in an external file. `_items-url` specifies the name of the json file (including the extension) that supplies the item data.
-No path is needed if the file is placed in the *assets* directory.
+No path is needed if the file is uploaded via the Authoring tool's Asset Manager or if it is placed manually in the component's *assets* directory.
 Both techniques cannot be used simultaneously.
 If a value is present for `_items-url`, the component will ignore any item data in *components.json*.

 ####_items